 The average cost to paint exterior trim is around $1 per linear foot.
 For a typical 2000 square foot home, with 700 linear feet of trim will cost about $700 to paint.

-The cost to paint an exterior door is between $90 and $200 per door depending on the condition of the door and the cost of materials and supplies.
+The cost to paint an exterior door is between $90 and $200 per door depending on the condition of the entry and the cost of materials and supplies.

 Some siding on older homes might need so much repair that it is more cost-effective to replace the siding rather than repair it all and then paint over it.
 Expect to pay between $1,550 and $3,050 for the removal and disposal of old siding and $4,000 to $14,000 for new siding and installation.
 Expect to pay more if the wood underneath is wet and rotten and needs structural repair work.

-The type of trim and siding on the home will dictate how much prep work is need, which types of paints to use, and how much repair work needs to be done before even primer is put on.
+The type of trim and siding on the home will dictate how much prep work is needed, which kinds of paints to use, and how much repair work needs to be done before even primer is put on.
 What is the siding made of?
 Not all paints can be sprayed and look good because they need to be thinned to work in the sprayer.
 Spraying, although cheaper, isn’t as precise as painting with a roller or brush, and masking can take hours.
-Here are the common siding materials, prep work needed, and price to paint:
+Here are the common siding materials, prep work needed, and price for your painting project.

 Your painter should use an oil-based primer to lock in wood extractives and may consider first painting stripped wood with a water sealer/preservative if working in regularly wet conditions.
 It will protect the siding until its ready to be painted.
 Gray wood will not hold paint and will need to be sanded down to the fresh wood before it’s primed.

 If the house is new, you’ll have to wait for at least a month or two for the stucco to dry before you can paint it, because the uncured stucco will be too dusty and chalky to let the paint stick to it.
-If you’re in a rush, you can keep it wet by washing/spraying it every day in order to cure it in 7–10 days.
+If you’re in a rush, you can keep it wet by washing or spraying it every day to cure it in 7–10 days.
 Power washing is usually safe on stucco.

 A moisture meter will let your contractor know if there’s moisture in the stucco before starting.
 The wetter the material, the less ready it is to be sanded, painted, finished or covered.
-Your contractor will use a premixed stucco repair patch material to fill any small holes and will paint on dry days so as to avoid sealing in water.
+Your contractor will use a premixed stucco repair patch material to fill any small holes and will paint on dry days to avoid sealing in water.
 Painting rough stucco requires more paint.
-Brush painting stucco costs $112 /per 100 sq. ft., roll painting costs $55 /per 100 sq. ft., and spray painting stucco costs $25 /per 100 sq. ft.
+Brush painting stucco costs $112 per 100 sq. ft., roll painting costs $55 per 100 sq. ft., and spray painting stucco costs $25 per 100 sq. ft.

-Buying better paint means you may get away with fewer coats and the color won’t fade as much.
-It’s more durable and probably won’t harden or blister.
-Your paint may emit fewer VOCs. and it’s less likely to allow mildew.
+Buying high-quality paint means you may get away with fewer coats and the color won’t fade as much.
+High-end paint is more durable, won’t harden or blister as easily, may emit fewer VOCs, and it’s less likely to allow mildew.

-While latex/acrylic paints are more popular now because of the points above, oil-based paint is still good on steps and high-traffic areas.
+While latex and acrylic paints are more popular now because of the points above, oil-based paint is still good on steps and high-traffic areas.
 It has a high resistance to foot traffic and works well painted on steel and cast-iron railings.
 Many professionals will add sand to paint for porch and patio steps for extra traction.